re-frame2-xray¶

 Xray runs in one of two modes, flipped by the L1 mode pill or Cmd/Ctrl+Shift+M:

-e a v t m r s g u) — the core six plus the cross-feature Resources (declarative server-state), Graph (Xray's UI over the EP-0014 derivation/process graph), and Modules (the EP-0013 module / realm / app-value lens) lenses.
+e a v t m r s g u h) — the core six spine lenses plus the cross-feature Resources (declarative server-state), Graph (Xray's UI over the EP-0014 derivation/process graph), Frames (its EP-0023image → framelens — which image loaded which frame, and how that frame resolves its registrations) and Hicasso (the evidence lens for Hicasso, re-frame2's re-frame-native view layer — six views over four evidence envelopes taken in one turn).
+Dynamic names the shell, not a uniform data scope: most tabs are lenses on the one focused event, but Graph, Frames and Hicasso are browse surfaces that do not rebind when you pick an epoch.
 There is no Issues tab — issues surface inline (in the Epoch cascade, the L2 event-row pink-wash, and the always-on issues-ribbon signal). - Static — event-INDEPENDENT registry browse (3-layer chrome, no spine).
-Every tab is a catalogue of what's registered in the picked frame's realm (the registrar is realm-owned, not frame-owned — in the common single-realm app this is just the picked frame's registrations).
+Every tab is a catalogue of what's registered.
+Mixed-scope: the definition catalogues are process-global — the registrar is shared across every frame (Spec 002 §Frame addressing) — while the L1 frame picker scopes only the per-frame live projections each tab adds.
 5 tabs: Machines · Routes · Schemas · Flows · Interceptors.

 When the user wants to inspect a single dispatch, that's Dynamic; when they want to browse the whole registry, that's Static.